junhaz4/flack/README.md

 # flack

-Flack is a clone of popular messaging app Slack built in two days.
+Flack is a clone of popular messaging app Slack

 Using socket.io to broadcast messages to clients on the same network with no internet connection required.